Cultural outings organised by the association

 Condé-en-Brie: guided tour of the château of the Princes of Condé, Bourbon and Savoy.

-Bought by the Marquis de la Faye in the 18th century, the Renaissance hunting lodge was transformed by G. N. Servandoni, architect, painter and theatre decorator.
+Purchased by the Marquis de la Faye in the 18th century, this Renaissance hunting lodge was transformed by G. N. Servandoni, an architect, painter and theatre set designer.

-Listed as a Historic Monument, the château is a private residence, inhabited all year round.
+Listed as a Historic Monument, the château is a private residence, inhabited year-round.
 We will be welcomed by its owner.

-Listed as a Historic Monument, the château is a private residence, inhabited all year round.
+Listed as a Historic Monument, the château is a private residence, inhabited year-round.
 We will be welcomed by its owner.

-Nesles: visit the remains of the medieval castle (early 13th century).
+Nesles: tour of the remains of the medieval castle (early 13th century).

-This castle is one of the most perfect examples of military architecture under Philippe-Auguste.
-Taken by the English during the Hundred Years' War, the castle became the property of Guillaume de Flavy, former captain-governor of Compiègne.
+This castle is one of the finest examples of military architecture under Philip Augustus.
+Captured by the English during the Hundred Years’ War, the castle became the property of Guillaume de Flavy, former captain-governor of Compiègne.

 ▪▪▪ Matisse, the master of colour